AMWA-TV/ms-05-01/docs/Identification.md

 | ------------ | -------- | --------  | ---------------------------------------------------------------- |
 | `NcString`   | Varies   | Permanent |[Device Model (Blockspecs and Blockspec IDs)](Device%20Model.md#Blockspecs-and-Blockspec-IDs)|
 |              |          |           |                                                                  |

-## Object IDs

-Object ID values are 32-bit unsigned integers.
-No semantics are attached to particular values, and device designs may use any value greater than 4095.
-Values 1...4095 shall be reserved for possible future NCA features.
-The value zero shall be reserved to denote the absence of an object.

-In some Devices, object IDs can change from time to time.
-Each block object shall maintain an object ID revision timestamp that indicates the last time the object IDs of its members block have changed.
-As well, the readonly boolean property `NcObject.constantOid`, inherited by every class and instantiated in every object, shall be TRUE when the object's OID is fixed at time of manufacture and does not change thereafter, FALSE otherwise.

 ## NCA-NMOS identity mapping